UtaUtaUtau/pjs-diff-svc/README.md

   For more information about the PJS corpus, please visit [this webpage](https://sites.google.com/site/shinnosuketakamichi/research-topics/pjs_corpus?authuser=0).
 I would like to thank Junya Koguchi and Shinnosuke Takamichi for making this database publicly available.

 # Example renders
   These samples take in my singing as reference audio.
-Clicking sound is not present in the sample and is an artifact of AAC compression.
+Clicking sound is not present in the raw sample and is an artifact of AAC compression.

 https://user-images.githubusercontent.com/29729824/210228080-c3356671-4721-439b-b7c1-445f39a0abcf.mp4